 Nielsen is a graduate of Harvard Law School and Harvard College.
 He resides in Ridgefield, CT and New York City with his wife and two children.

 Peter J. Beshar serves as the Executive Vice President and General Counsel of the Marsh & McLennan Companies.
-MMC, which has 60,000 employees worldwide and a market capitalization of $30 billion, operates through four leading brands: Marsh, Mercer, Guy Carpenter and Oliver Wyman.
-Mr. Beshar supervises the Company’s Legal, Compliance, Government Relations, Communications and Risk Management Departments.
+MMC, which has 60,000 employees worldwide and a market capitalization over $35 billion, operates through four leading brands: Marsh, Mercer, Guy Carpenter and Oliver Wyman.
+Mr. Beshar supervises the Company’s Legal, Compliance, Government Relations and Risk Management Departments.

 Prior to joining Marsh & McLennan in 2004, Mr. Beshar was a litigation partner at Gibson, Dunn & Crutcher LLP where he served as Co-Chair of the firm’s Securities Litigation Group.
 Mr. Beshar joined Gibson Dunn in 1995 after serving as the Assistant Attorney General in charge of the New York State Attorney General’s Task Force on Illegal Firearms.
 In 1992 and 1993, Mr. Beshar served as the Special Assistant to the Honorable Cyrus Vance in connection with the United Nations' peace negotiations in the former Yugoslavia.